Uniform pathwise stability of additive singular SDEs driven by fractional Brownian motion: Introduction

 In Section \ref{sec:well-posedness}, we study the well-posedness of the SDE \eqref{eq:sde}.
 We start by stating the main results, and in Section \ref{sec:regprop} we recall and prove regularisation properties of the fractional Brownian motion (fBm).
 In Section \ref{sec:apriori}, we establish a priori estimates for solutions.
 First, we derive regularity estimates for solutions with smooth drift $b$, then we prove general stability results (with respect to the initial condition and the drift) for solutions that satisfy some given regularity.
 In Section \ref{sec:weakexistence}, we prove existence of weak solutions.
 In Section \ref{sec:strongexistence}, we prove existence of solutions and uniqueness in a class of H\"older continuous processes and describe how the difference of two solutions started from different initial conditions evolves in moments.

 In Section \ref{sec:longtime}, we study the existence and uniqueness of invariant measures associated to \eqref{eq:sde}.
-We consider an SDE where the history of the fBm is fixed to be equal to a deterministic path and use it to define an invariant measure.
-We state the main results which include well-posedness of the aforementioned SDE, a link with the original SDE (the intuition being that by plugging the history of the fBm, one recovers \eqref{eq:sde}) existence and uniqueness of the invariant measure.
+We consider an SDE where the history of the fBm is fixed to be equal to an $\mathcal{F}_{t_0}$ deterministic path and use it to define a Markov evolution which consists of coupling the solution with the evolution of the history of the fBm.
+We state the main results which include well-posedness of the aforementioned SDE, a proof of the Markov property, and existence and uniqueness of the invariant measure.
 The last two results are proved respectively in Section \ref{subsec:link-SDEs} and Section \ref{sec:inv}.

 In Appendix \ref{app:A}, we gather a useful lemma on the regularisation properties of the fBm, a version of the stochastic sewing lemma, and a disintegration result.